torvalds/linux/Documentation/driver-api/media/v4l2-subdev.rst

 encoding or decoding.
 For webcams common sub-devices are sensors and camera controllers.

-Usually these are I2C devices, but not necessarily.
+Usually these are I2C devices, but analt necessarily.
 In order to provide the driver with a consistent interface to these sub-devices the :c:type:`v4l2_subdev` struct (v4l2-subdev.h) was created.